boot2docker/boot2docker/doc/BUILD.md

 How to build boot2docker locally
 ================================

-boot2docker is built with Docker, via Dockerfiles.
+boot2docker is built with Docker, via a Dockerfile.

-It is composed in three distinct steps:
+During `docker build` we

-* `base`: fetches, patches with AUFS support and builds the 3.14.0 Linux Kernel with Tiny Core base configuration
+* fetch, patch with AUFS support and build the 3.14.0 Linux Kernel with Tiny Core base configuration
-* `rootfs`: builds the base rootfs for boot2docker (not complete)
+* build the base rootfs for boot2docker (not complete)
-* running `rootfs`: when you run this image, it will build the rootfs, download the latest Docker release and create the `.iso` file on `/` of the container.
+* build the rootfs, download the latest Docker release and create the `.iso` file on `/` of the container.

+Running the resultant image will cat the iso file to STDOUT.

 So the full build process goes like this:

 ```
-$ sudo docker build -t boot2docker/boot2docker:base base/
-# you will need more than 2GB memory for the next step
+# you will need more than 2GB memory
-$ sudo docker build -t boot2docker/boot2docker-rootfs rootfs/
+$ sudo docker build -t boot2docker .
-$ sudo docker run --rm boot2docker/boot2docker-rootfs > boot2docker.iso
+$ sudo docker run --rm boot2docker > boot2docker.iso
 ```

 Now you can install the iso to a USB drive, SD card, CD-Rom or hard-disk.
 The image contains